hexdump42/hex-dump/trunk/osdc/2006/development-of-mono-applications-with-agile-languages.rst

 .. [fspot] F-Spot Home Page
     (http://f-spot.org/)

 .. [ipce] IronPython Community Edition 1.0 download.
-This version has number of patches that fix issues when running under Mono.
+This version has number of patches that fix issues when running under Mono, and a subset of the CPython standard library that is known to run under IronPython.
     (http://sourceforge.net/project/showfiles.php?group_id=178069)

 .. [gphoto2] gPhoto2 Digital Camera Software